 width adjuster.
 Don't use too much heat when working around coils

 like this.
-The wires coming out of the flyback are as thin as hairs.
+The wires coming out of the flyback are delicate!

 Replacing that capacitor brought the width adjuster to life.
 Now I can bring